mjad218/mjad218/README.md

      a Software Engineer focused on web development with the ability to do full-stack.
   </p>
   <p>
-      I am not limited to web development, it will be more than interesting to work in different areas and fields of software engineering
+      Despit That, I am not limited to web development, it will be more than interesting to work in different areas and fields of software engineering
   </p>
 </div>